NXPPlugNTrust/se05x-openssl-provider/README.md

 ``NOTE: If the key id is not appended to the curve name key will be created at location 0xEF000001 by overwriting (delete key and create new key) it.``

 The above command will generate the key in secure element and the output ``(se05x_prime256v1_ref.pem)`` is the reference to the key location of secure element.
-Refer [Reference key](#reference-keys) section for more details.
+Refer [Referencing keys in the secure element](#Referencing-keys-in-the-secure-element) section for more details.

 The reference key can also be used to perform further crypto operation with secure element.